LAUGHTER CAN HELP HEAL

 LAUGHTER IS GOOD MEDICINE

 A few months ago, I was struck by the comments of one of our missionaries whose husband was dying of cancer.
-While he was in hospice care she wrote, “Although Dave is having increasing pain these days and needs help getting to the bed and the couch and back again, He still has his sense of humor and gets me laughing at different times during the day.”
+While he was in hospice care she wrote, “Although Dave is having increasing pain these days and needs help getting to the bed and the couch and back again, he still has his sense of humor and gets me laughing at different times during the day.”
 Laughing during cancer?
 Yes, laughter was God’s way of increasing their strength in the midst of the impossible.
 This couple was experiencing the medicine for their souls that comes in the relief of laughter.

 Somehow, laughter interspersed within the days and weeks of deep grief and sadness can make the unbearable bearable.
 Life can get so heavy and laden with burdens, but laughter gives us a break so that we can carry on in the midst of them.
 It doesn’t take the pain away, but it does provide a much-needed emotional break.
 Again, Proverbs reminds us that laughter is good medicine for our beaten-down souls.
 That’s what the missionary wife was saying.
 It was her husband’s humor that was giving them relief—strength for the next moment.
 There will still be tears, but there can also be joy from light-hearted moments.